 Never settle for less money

-That’s the one thing I love about Mike and I, we push each other to be better, to do better.
+That’s the one thing I love about me and Mike is that we push each other to be better, to do better.
 We have both worked, one of us has worked and we have both worked two jobs.
 We have had a lot of jobs in the past 7 years.
 He is the reason I never settle for less.
 We have dreams and are on the same page on how to make them a reality.

 We will never settle for less, we will work and work till we are debt-free living our dream life.
 Always strive for more.
 I have worked for 5.25 and I have worked for 10.50.
 Mike has almost tripled his hourly pay.
 He makes enough for both of us.
 I quit my job in August to focus on this blog, but it won’t stop me from working.
 I will be going back to work in 2020 more focused and driven to make our dreams a reality.
 Always work to make more money.